JohnyWS/windows-sandbox-for-company-vpn/readme.md

 2. Add your rdp files to the ressources folder.
 Read the /ressources/suggestions.md for more info.
 3. Add your company vpn installer exe to `/software` but named `company-vpn.exe`
 4. Run `/company-sandbox-runner.wsb` and you're good to go (requires Windows Sandbox to be installed)

+## Current limitations

+1. The hardcoded paths are there, because variables are not, yet, supported - so for now, the "get started" section must be followed to the letter, or changes must be made if you deviate from the instructions.
+2. No multi-screen setup.

+## TODO

+1. More docs to help people better getting started
+2. Scripting help that can fix some of the hardcodings in here
+3. You tell me! :)